-COVID-19’s disruption to our lives has meant that many of us who don’t usually work remotely are working from home (or 'WFH') – for the first time.
-Now, with the lockdown set to carry on for weeks we're all adjusting to sharing space with our other halves, looking after kids off school and adapting our homes to our new needs.
+COVID-19’s disruption to our lives has meant that many of us are now months into working from home (or 'WFH') – for the first time.
+Since the beginning of lockdown, a lot of us have adjusted to sharing space with our other halves, looking after kids off school and adapting our homes to our new needs.
 It can be hard to concentrate at the best of times, but even more so in times of great stress and uncertainty.
-An then there's the allure of the TV, your bed and the fridge to contend with.
+And then there's the allure of the TV, your bed and the fridge to contend with.

 But WFH has its perks too: you can enjoy home comforts on the job, eat lunch in the garden (if you have one), wear your comfiest outfit without judgement and there's no commute.
 That being said, a routine and boundaries are advisable for the sake of your productivity, mental wellbeing and physical health.
-Ahead, seven women share how they are adapting to WHF in the time of coronavirus.
+Ahead, seven women share how they have adapted to WFH in the time of coronavirus.

 Jamelia Donaldson, 28, is the founder and CEO of the natural hair product subscription box company TreasureTress.
 She has been working from the London home she shares with her mum since March 15th.